MicrosoftDocs/OfficeDocs-SharePoint/migration/overview-SPMT-PS-cmdlets.md

 The PowerShell cmdlets provide the same functionalities as the [SharePoint Migration Tool](introducing-the-sharepoint-migration-tool.md).

 > [!NOTE]
 > These PowerShell cmdlets are currently not available for users of Office 365 operated by 21Vianet in China.
-They are also not available for users of Microsoft 365 with the German cloud using the data trustee, *German Telekom*.
-However, they are supported for users in Germany whose data location is not in the German datacenter.

 ## System requirements